fatcatdog/website_guts/src/pages/articles/2017-11-17-project-in-production/index.md

 There are online services and tools you can download to convert .mbox files to more readable formats, but I thought looking for simple scripts that we can read and try understand is preferable so we can learn a little more about this process, and try to avoid a maliciously designed tool/service from stealing our sensitive information.

 Macs come with Python pre-installed.
 If you aren’t using a Mac you’ll have to download it.
 My machine had Python 2.7.13 installed on it.
-Syntax might be different if you have a drastically different version.
+Syntax might be different if you have a different Python version.
 You can check if Python is installed in your terminal by typing python -V in your terminal.
 I used [@Claire Willett](https://twitter.com/clairedwillett?lang=en)'s [article](http://www.ripariandata.com/blog/how-to-export-your-gmail-to-excel#comments-outer-wrapper=) as a guide here.
 I’ve never done anything in Python before but Claire's article offers some pretty basic instructions.
 If you don’t feel like reading her article, here are the directions I used:

 -Create a project directory directory